-Poetry and Prose with Carolyn Walker: (4 week session for $80) Big Boy, 6440 Dixie Highway, Independence Township, Friday mornings, April 4, 11, (skip April 18, April 25 & May 2), resume class May 9 & 16, 10:30am - 12:30pm.
+Poetry and Prose with Carolyn Walker: Big Boy, 6440 Dixie Highway, Independence Township, Friday mornings, February 13, 20, 27, March 6, 13 & 20, 10:30am - 12:30pm.
 Carolyn Walker has been awarded the 2013 Kresge Arts Fellowship in Literary Arts.
 She has an MFA from Vermont College of Fine Arts.
 Her memoir, Every Least Sparrow, is being circulated for publication by her agent.
 She has been published in The Southern Review, Crazyhorse, The Writer's Chronicle, among others.
 One of Walker's essays has been nominated for the Pushcart Prize.
 Walker won 1st place in Springfed Arts 2010 fiction contest.
 She spent October, 2014, as a writing resident at the Vermont Studio Center, in Johnson Vermont, where she worked on a new memoir.
 REGISTER HERE

-Intermediate Memoir with Nancy Owen Nelson: Nelson Studio, Dearborn, Tuesday nights, February 10, 17, 24, March 3, 10 & 17, 7pm-9 pm.
+Memoir with Nancy Owen Nelson: Nelson Studio, Dearborn, Tuesday nights, February 10, 17, 24, March 3, 10 & 17, 7pm-9 pm.
 This workshop will provide opportunities for beginning and experienced writers to work on the craft of personal narrative.
-Nancy Owen Nelson has published poetry in the, What Wildness is this?
-(University of Texas Press, March 2007) as well as in the South Dakota Review and Graffiti Rag and creative nonfiction pieces in Mom’s Writing Literary Journal Lalitamba journal and Roll: a Collection of Personal Narratives.
-She has published articles in several academic journals and anthologies and was co-editor of The Selected Letters of Frederick Manfred: 1932-1954 and editor of Private Voices, Public Lives: Women Speak on the Literary Life, and The Lizard Speaks: Essays on the Writings of Frederick Manfred .
+Nancy Owen Nelson has published poetry and creative nonfiction pieces as well as articles in several academic journals and anthologies.
+She was editor and/or co-editor of three academic books.
 She earned her B.A. in French and English at Birmingham-Southern College and her M.A. and PhD in English at Auburn University.
 She taught composition and literature at Auburn University, Augustana College, Albion College, and Henry Ford Community College.
-For three years she served as Assistant Director of the Hassayampa Institute for Creative Writing at Yavapai College, Prescott, AZ.
-In addition to looking for a publisher for her memoir, Divine Aphasia, she is researching and writing a memoir about three generations of women—her grandmother, mother, and herself.
+She also served as Assistant Director of the Hassayampa Institute for Creative Writing at Yavapai College, Prescott, AZ.
+In addition to looking for a publisher for her memoir, Divine Aphasia, she is researching and writing a memoir about three generations of women; her grandmother, her mother, and herself.
 Registrants privy to location.
 Contact Nelson at email@example.com or 928-308-3785. www.nancyowennelson.com REGISTER HERE

-Each class is $110/Springfed members or $160/nonmembers (additional $50 makes you a member for 1 year).
+Each class is $130/Springfed members or $180/nonmembers (additional $50 makes you a member for 1 year).
 Financial aid available.
 Register before workshops begin.
 Writing classes are limited to the first 12 people who enroll.

 Registration online here or with form below.